-How do you get your medical records?
+How do you get your medical records for your Social Security disability case?
 In Colorado, anyone over the age of 18 can get a copy of their medical records by making a written request to their doctor’s office.

 If you have only one doctor, or just a couple of doctors, you can simply ask.
 Sometimes, the records will be waiting for you by the time you are done with the examination.
 Of course, this is a best case scenario and things get more complicated from here: